Eternal Filena: Video game

 A role-playing video game based on the series was first released on the Super Famicom in 1995 exclusive to Japan.
 The game was developed and published by Tokuma Shoten.
-Eternal Filena was released late into the Super Famicom's life, but despite this it had somewhat dated graphics that were reminiscent of Final Fantasy V and a battle system similar to Final Fantasy Mystic Quest.
+Eternal Filena was published late into the Super Famicom's life, having initially been planned to release alongside the OVA, however delays pushed the game back two years from the OVA's release.